Pria2601/datahack_1/README.md

 finally...
 this time it worked:)

+PCA was not working on my kernel in vir envirnment for some absurd reason .. which i am yet to debug..

 although result is not exceptionally good.(roc_auc = 0.57)
 but it is more than random guessing ;) i didnt get enough time as i was engaged somewhere else..